 We operate on a rolling admissions basis.
-It is therefore beneficial for all applicants to submit completed application materials, including MCAT scores, by October 1, 2021.
+It is therefore beneficial for all applicants to submit completed application materials, including MCAT scores, by September 1, 2023.

 Letters of Recommendation

 We require a committee letter or a letter packet if your college

 If your school does not have an advisor or committee, you must

 - Two letters from professors in the sciences with whom you have taken classes, and